-- Develop and perform a program of works, technical work and sight-reading on a chosen solo instrument and with an ensemble - Develop an understanding of approaches that can be used to optimise performance - Recognise and write rhythms, melodies, intervals, chords and scales using conventions in music notation - Recognise elements of music, which influence stylistic characteristics and genres - Devise a composition drawn from analysis of selected music genres
+- Develop performance skills and gain experience in front of an audience. - Develop an understanding of approaches that can be used to optimise performance - Recognise and write rhythms, melodies, intervals, chords and scales using conventions in music notation - Recognise elements of music, which influence stylistic characteristics and genres - Devise a composition drawn from analysis of selected music genres

 - Performance skill development

 - Solo and group performance

+- Music Styles

+- Musical Instruments

 - Contextual issues and analysis of works

 - Musicianship through written and aural means

 - Creative organisation of sound

 - Instrumental basics: Keyboard and Guitar.

 - Solo performance

 - Group performance

 - Organisation of Sound

-- Written / aural assessment
+- Written/aural assessment

 - End-of-semester examination